 Think Peru and the first thing that pops into your mind is the glorious ancient site of Machu Picchu.
-We did the Salkantay Trek with Mountain Lodges of Peru from Cusco to reach Machu Picchu.
+We did the Salkantay Trek to Machu Picchu with Mountain Lodges of Peru.
 This has to be one of the most unforgettable Peru treks!
+Definitely to be considered if you are looking into trekking in Peru.

-Hiking the ancient route – the Inca Trail – to Machu Picchu did not appeal to me.
+Peru is a dream destination for trekking and there are many amazing trails in this marvelous country besides the well-known Inca trail.
+Hiking the ancient route in Peru – the Inca Trail – to Machu Picchu did not appeal to me.
 Camping, sharing toilets and backpacking is just not my style.
 There are also many restrictions on the Inca trail – the government of Peru gives limited passes to 500 persons per day, porters included.

 A colleague from my husband’s Sao Paulo office suggested the Salkantay Trek offered by Mountain Lodges of Peru (MLP).